Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: A Framework for Composite Hypothesis Testing

-For $s \in \{0,1,\infty\}$ the R\'enyi divergence is defined as the corresponding limit. \end{definition} See~\cite{vanerven14} for a comprehensive discussion of its properties.
+For $s \in \{0,1,\infty\}$ the R\'enyi divergence is defined as the corresponding limit. \end{definition} See~\cite{vanerven14} for a comprehensive discussion of its properties, which we summarize here.
 The R\'enyi divergence is lower semi-continuous and diverges to $+\infty$ if the support condition is violated and $s > 1$ or if $s < 1$ and $P$ and $Q$ do not share any support, in which case $g_s(P\|Q) = 0$.
 Our sets $\cQ_n$ may contain elements that violate these conditions.
 Nonetheless, sets consistent with our axioms will always contain at least one element that satisfies the support conditions.
+One of the most important properties of the latter functional is that $g_{s}(\cdot\|\cdot)$ is jointly concave for $s \in (0,1)$ and jointly convex for $s \in (1,\infty)$.
+Moreover, the function $s \mapsto \log g_{s}(P\|Q)$ is convex and $s \mapsto D_{s}(P\|Q)$ is monotonically increasing.
+Furthermore, the Kullback-Leibler divergence is given by